 Are Replacement Brush Heads Compatible With Other Brands?

-Does the LCD Display Indicate Battery Health Status?
+Does an LCD Display Show Battery Health?

 Which Brush Head Is Best for Grout?